Microsoft SharePoint

 Prerequisites

-In the Books page, click on + New Book.
+2. Click on + New Book.

-Click Add to finish adding your Book.
+5. Click on Add to finish adding the book to your agent.

 1